-Do not use cell phones in the classroom.

-Do not have ear buds in your ears during class.

-Constant violation of these policy will result in your being asked to leave the class.

-Persistent talking while the instructor or another student is speaking, could result in your being asked to leave the class.
-If you are asked to leave class for violating class policies, you will be counted absent from class.

-Notes and the pictures for test are provided in the module section in elearning/canvas.
-It is helpful to print them out and use them to study for the tests.
+- Do not use cell phones in the classroom.
+I might ask you to look something up occasionally.
+But you do not need to be on your phone while you are in class. - Do not use laptops in class, print out your notes and pictures to write down the information for the tests. - Do not have ear buds in your ears during class. - You will be asked to leave the class if you constantly violate these polices. - Persistent talking while the instructor or another student is speaking, could result in your being asked to leave the class. - If you are asked to leave class for violating class policies, you will be counted absent from class. - Notes and the pictures for test are provided in the module section in elearning/canvas.

+(This is your book).

-If you have problems printing them out at home, you can use the computer lab to print out the pictures and the notes.
-You do have free printing in the computer lab.
+- You need to print them out and use them to study for the tests. - If you have problems printing them out at home, you can use the computer lab to print out the pictures and the notes.
+You do have a certain amount of free printing in the computer lab.
 Do it before class.